 Doctors of Tomorrow Rising

-Each year, DoT sponsors eight rising 10th-grade students to participate in a summer internship in which the students are paired with various organizations and community partners in Detroit.
+Each year, DoT sponsors high school students to participate in a summer internship in which the students are paired with various organizations and community partners in Detroit.
 Interns gain hands-on work experience with various initiatives to alleviate healthcare disparities, including urban farming, youth empowerment, violence prevention, and minority access to healthcare.
 Recently, some students have gained research and clinical experience through the program.
 The internship program introduces students to various aspects of professionalism while engaging them in meaningful work in their Detroit community.